carpentries/instructor-training/03-lesson-study.md

 ## On Stage

+> ## Discussion
+>
+> How was the experience of being videoed/receiving feedback?
+What
-Returning from feedback, had long discussion on how the experience was - what did people notice?
+> did people notice?
 What are some of your "tells"?
+{: .challenge}

 Everyone has nervous things - not as noticeable as you think.
 Mickey Mouse version of self.
+(not done writing yet)

-Everyone will be different - why it's as important to recognize
+Everyone will be different - why it's as important to recognize strengths as weaknesses

+> ## Discussion
+>
+> If you were a cartoon character teacher, who would you be?
+What does that say about your
+> teaching?
+> {: .challenge}

 ## Feedback

+> ## Discussion:
-> Discucssion: feedback
+>
+> Sometimes it can be hard to receive negative feedback?
+What are some
+> strategies to receive and handle feedback?
+{: .challenge}

 How can you make the feedback
 experience better?  etc. etc.